kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_matmul.md

 # Matrix multiplication

-NumPy provides an operator `@` to calculate the dot product.
-For instance, to calculate the dot product between two vectors:
+NumPy provides the operator `@` to calculate the dot product.
+For instance, to calculate the dot product of two vectors:

 $$
 \begin{bmatrix}